-Here, you can easily connect your Github repository to this server.
+Here, you can easily connect your GitHub repository to this server.
 For that, go to the ‘Add New+” button and select the ‘Public’ repo type or ‘Private’ based on whichever repo you have.
-In ‘Public’ repo:
+In the ‘Public’ repo:

-In ‘Repo URL’, copy the ‘HTTPS’ link from your Github repository,
+In ‘Repo URL’, copy the ‘HTTPS’ link from your GitHub repository,

-Every time you create a new instance of a template your GitHub repository will be pulled and this folder content will be replaced with the contents of live Github code.
-Click on ‘Add’ and it will be added to your deployments tab.
+Every time you create a new instance of a template, your GitHub repository will be pulled, and this folder content will be replaced with the contents of live Github code.
+Click on ‘Add’, and it will be added to your deployments tab.

 As mentioned before, in the templates section, go to the ‘Enable Deployment’ option beside the edit option.
 You can then select the repository you want to deploy when a site is created using the specific template.
-Now, you can create the new site from that template.
+Now, you can create a new site from that template.

-If you have Private repo, then you must enter SSH Link, then add a branch, and destination folder.
+If you have Private repo, then you must enter SSH Link, then add a branch and destination folder.

 Along with that, generate SSH Key Pair that you can copy to your repository.

-(To know in detail how you can add a Github repository with InstaWP, watch this video!)
+(To know in detail how you can add a GitHub repository with InstaWP, watch this video!)

 In the end, you might now know that making changes to the live website can be nerve-wracking, you never know how changes will impact your site.
-However, by creating a staging site you can work on anything without the fear of destroying something.
+However, by creating a staging site, you can work on anything without the fear of destroying something.
 You will not risk creating a bad user experience or getting penalized for SEO.

 A staging site is your playground, you can do anything you want to do there.
 As said before, there are several ways, but a WordPress sandbox tool like InstaWP is the easiest and perhaps safest way to go.
 InstaWP is one of the best tools that give you access to more useful features than other similar tools.